Anku5hk/Programmers_guide_to_Python/book.md

 # which cleared the data, try modifying this behaviour to remove duplicate entries
 ```

-## 10. OOP concepts
+## <strong>10.
+OOP concepts</strong>
 #### What is OOP?
 Wikipedia suggests
   > Object-oriented programming is an approach to designing modular reusable software systems.
 It is a programming paradigm based on the concept of objects.

   Classes and objects are the two important aspects of OOP.
-As we saw earlier an object is a instance of class and it has its own attributes & methods and class is where all this attributes & methods are defined.
+As we saw earlier an object is an instance of class and it has its own attributes & methods and class is where all these attributes & methods are defined.
 #### Why OOP?
 OOP helps in reducing code complexities & redundancy by promoting better software design practices as opposed to structural/procedure-oriented programming using the concept called objects.
-OOP really shines when designing a large software systems which typically requires huge amount of inter-dependencies among the blocks of code.
-By following OOP approach, a software system becomes more reusable, maintainable, scalable, secure and overall less complex compared to the structural programming.
+OOP really shines when designing large software systems which typically require huge amounts of inter-dependencies among the blocks of code.
+By following the OOP approach, a software system becomes more reusable, maintainable, scalable, secure and overall less complex compared to structural programming.
 **There are four main principles of OOP: [Inheritance](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#101-inheritance), [Abstraction](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#102-abstraction), [Encapsulation](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#103-encapsulation) and [Polymorphism](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#104-polymorphism).**
-### 10.1 Inheritance
+### <strong>10.1 Inheritance</strong>
-* Instead of re-writing the code for all identical blocks like in functional programming, we re-use can the methods/variables from say a class inside another class in OOP.
+* Instead of rewriting the code for all identical blocks like in functional programming, we re-use the methods/variables from say a class inside another class in OOP.
 This concept is called Inheritance.
 So basically inheritance helps to eliminate the redundant code.
-* We inherit a base/super class and use its methods/variables inside a child/sub class, but not the other way.
+* We inherit a base/super class and use its methods/variables inside a child/subclass, but not the other way.
 * **super()**: This is a built-in function used to access any child's/parent's methods/variables inside of a child class, it is very similar to *super* keyword in Java.
-When this function is called it returns a temporary object of parent class which then can be used to access to all of its methods/variables.
+When this function is called it returns a temporary object of parent class which then can be used to access all of its methods/variables.
-* **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in hierarchy of classes.
+* **Method Resolution Order (MRO)**: Is the order in which Python looks for a method in the hierarchy of classes.
 The general order is **child -> parent1 -> parent2...**.
 When a method/variable is searched, it is looked for in this order.
 Any name collision is avoided by following this order.
 * Inheritance is a powerful concept and is used pretty much all the time when a software is designed using a OOP based language.
 #### **10.1.1 Four types of Inheritance.**
-1. **Single**: A child/sub class only inherits a single parent/super class.
+1. **Single**: A child/subclass only inherits a single parent/super class.
 ```Python
 ## Example: inherit the parent class and try calling its attributes/methods
 class MyParent: